 Firstly, what GD is not.
-Differences in temperament, personality and expression are a normal part of being human.
-Male and female are biological reproductive categories, nothing more.
-Though there are some traits which tend to be more male or female on average, not everyone is average.
+Though cultures sometimes unfairly pick favorites, differences in personality and expression are a normal part of being human.
+Biological sex is also innately human.
+Like other mammals, we reproduce by combining male and female genes.
+So, "male" and "female" are words for these biological reproductive categories, nothing more.
+Though there are some traits which tend to be more male or female, on average, not everyone is average.
 It would sadden us if any girl felt like less of a girl just because she likes trucks, sports or short hair; or for a boy to wonder if he's not really a boy at all just because he likes dolls, the colour pink or dancing.
-Regressive stereotypes are not Gender Dysphoria.
+Sex stereotypes are not Gender Dysphoria.

 Though there’s still a lot we don’t yet know about GD, it has been studied for decades.
 Leading psychologists and researchers in the field have identified several different types:

 Occurs in both boys and girls